Why Support the University Writing Program?

 At ECU, our WAC program encourages faculty engage with students in Writing Intensive courses through three interconnected approaches that increase the use and value of writing for students: writing to learn, writing to engage, and writing in the disciplines.

-Each semester, we offer a series of online and face-to-face WAC workshops to help you think through some of the major challenges that come with teaching writing.
+Each semester, we offer a series of online and face-to-face WAC workshops to help you think through some of the major challenges that come with teaching writing, as well as multiple academies and focus groups.

 This professional development provides a unique opportunity for instructors to explore their own writing processes, study effective teaching and writing strategies, and connect with peers across disciplines.